Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 Every Time Traveler \(both PC and NPC\) gets the following Stunts for free:

 * Because I can **Help Myself**, whenever I need to, I can spend 1 Fate Point to receive the help from my Future Self.
 My Future Self may do anything I would have done.
 If I am in presence of my Future Self for more than a brief instant, however, this causes damage equivalent to an Observable Contradiction.
 * Because I'm a **Death-Defying Space·Time Traveler**, I can deflect any damage taken by myself to the Continuum.
-Given how fragile the Continuum is, it is generally a good idea to Concede the fight after this.
+Given how fragile the Continuum is, it is generally a good idea to Concede the conflict after this.

 ### Additional Stunts